iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.10.01.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 5 reviews"/>
 </p>

+> The doctors are very helpful.
+They have answers for all my questions.<br> :date: __2021-06-27 03:22:53__

+> Best mental help I've had for depression<br> :date: __2021-06-25 18:56:01__

+> This app is great because it works with your insurance company to get you fast medical opinions and prescriptions. the doctors are very professional and thorough.
+They send all meds directly to your pharmacy and if there is a problem with coverage they quickly fix it.
+I would definitely recommend this app for anyone who does not want to go to the hospital and sit in the e.r. waiting for hours on end.
+With the app it takes less than 5 minutes and they send your prescriptions off right away.<br> :date: __2021-06-23 12:45:43__

+> Wow i mean who doesnt like this. ... ...
+No . one thats who.<br> :date: __2021-06-23 04:41:22__

+> Awesome, I didn't have to wait very long.
+My insurance was accepted so it was free.
+My doctor was very pleasant and understanding.<br> :date: __2021-06-22 12:13:58__

+> Great experience<br> :date: __2021-06-21 18:52:39__

 > Got connected within 5min and great service.<br> :date: __2021-06-20 15:53:00__

 > WOW!
 Great and fast service, I'm very impressed!<br> :date: __2021-06-17 18:46:08__